Testimonies – Vol. 4, Day 236

 The great day of the execution of God’s judgment seemed to have come.
 Ten thousand times ten thousand were assembled before a large throne, upon which was seated a person of majestic appearance.
 Several books were before Him, and upon the covers of each was written in letters of gold, which seemed like a burning flame of fire: “Ledger of Heaven.”
 One of these books, containing the names of those who claim to believe the truth, was then opened.
 Immediately I lost sight of the countless millions about the throne, and only those who were professedly children of the light and of the truth engaged my attention.
 As these persons were named, one by one, and their good deeds mentioned, their countenances would light up with a holy joy that was reflected in every direction.
 But this did not seem to rest upon my mind with the greatest force.

 Another book was opened, wherein were recorded the sins of those who profess the truth.
 Under the general heading of selfishness came every other sin.
-There were also headings over every column, and underneath these, opposite each name,
+There were also headings over every column, and underneath these, opposite each name, were recorded, in their respective columns, the lesser sins.

 -385-